nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Repository pattern

-[TypeORM](https://github.com/typeorm/typeorm) supports the repository design pattern, so each entity has its own Repository.
+[TypeORM](https://github.com/typeorm/typeorm) supports the **repository design pattern**, so each entity has its own repository.
 These repositories can be obtained from the database connection.

 To continue the example, we need at least one entity.
-We'll define the `User` entity.
+Let's define the `User` entity.

 ```typescript
 @@filename(user.entity)